DhruvLohar/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
+# Tic-Multi-Toe

-Simple Tic Tac Toe made using python and Frontend desgined in Figma
+Multiplayer Tic Tac Toe made using python and Frontend desgined in Figma

 Packages Used:
   - pygame